 In the middle voice, the main point of focus is the action and NOT the recipient or the subject as with active and passive voice.

 You’re however reminded that NOT all languages have voices.

 Here’s an example of a sentence explaining the difference between an active voice and a passive one.

-- A street urchin rescued the dog – active.
+- A street urchin rescued the dog – Active Voice.

-- The dog was rescued by a street urchin – passive.
+- The dog was rescued by a street urchin – Passive Voice.